ksodf/FocusTrack/README.md

 - **Polymorphism:** Timer behavior changes dynamically without modifying main timer logic.
 ## Folder Structure

+## **How to Run**

+Compile and run MainFrame.java.
+Tasks will automatically be saved in and loaded from resources/tasks.txt.

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources